 Courses in art history cover the entire chronological range of the Western tradition, examining artworks from stylistic, historical, and iconographical points of view.
-A major in art history presents a written thesis and public lecture at the end of the senior year.

 Your Major Took You Where?*